-Kata (forms), waza (technique) and kihon (basic) are an intrinsic part of Martial Arts as these teach us the disciplined path of displaying the exact co-ordination needed to extend our knowledge.The Kata's that are taught at the Academy vary from body avoidance & movement & ground fighting hold downs to weapons Kata (kobudo).
+Kata (forms), waza (technique) and kihon (basic) are an intrinsic part of Martial Arts as these teach us the disciplined path of displaying the exact coordination needed to extend our knowledge.Here is a breakdown including Kata's that are taught at the Academy vary from body avoidance & movement & ground fighting hold downs to weapons Kata (kobudo).

 Nage no Kata - Throwing forms.

 Katame no Kata - Groundwork forms.

 Kime no Kata - Close quarter Combat forms

 Bo Kihon no Kata - Long staff basic forms.